Do Go On - 373 - The Star Wars Holiday Special

 And what would that sound like?

-So according to Lippincock, who worked with Lucas at the time,
+who worked with Lucas at the time.

-the special was always intended to be a variety type show,
+The special was always intended to be a variety type show,

 but he explains,